facundoolano/advenjure/README.md

   * Dialogs: interactive dialogs with 'character' items, in the style of the LucasArts graphic adventures.
   * Text customization and internationalization.
   * Custom verbs/commands.

-But I'm not feeling like documenting those right now, specially since I doubt anyone other than me will ever use this.
-But if you *do* want to use it, just open an issue and I'll fill the rest of the README =)
+  * Plugin hooks to customize behavior without modifying the library.

+I'm waiting for the APIs to stabilize (and get a lot of free time) before fully documenting all those features, but I'd be happy to write something up if you need help with something specific, just file an issue!

 ## Run on the browser